 2) Invest in yourself and never stop learning

 Administrative, marketing, accounting and computer skills are always in demand in a workplace that relies heavily on computers and data.
-And you don’t have to spend a fortune on education – the HuffPost reminds prospective students that there are many options available for anyone who is serious about getting a good education.
+And you don’t have to spend a fortune on education – the HuffPost reminds prospective students that there are many options (including online education) available for anyone who is serious about getting a good education.

 3) Build your professional network